Nine-volt battery: Testing and charging

-Most battery voltage testers and chargers that can also test nine-volt need another snap clip to hold the battery, while cylindrical batteries often share a holder that may be adjustable in size.
-Because of the proximity of the positive and negative terminals at the top of the battery and relatively low current of most common batteries, one informal method of testing voltage is to place the two terminals across a tongue.
-A strong tingle would indicate a battery with a strong charge, the absence, a discharged battery.
-While there have been stories circulating of unfortunate outcomes, the process is rarely dangerous under normal circumstances, though it may be unpleasant.
+Battery chargers are devices that charge batteries, some of which may also be able to charge nine-volt batteries.
+Whether a charger can charge the battery depends largely on the dimensions of the battery and internal chemistry (I.E., disposable batteries cannot be charged).

+Testing a nine-volt battery can be done using a multi-meter by probing the voltage across the two terminals.
+The voltage measured by the multi-meter can then be used to roughly assess the charge of the battery.

+If the positive and negative terminals of the battery are close enough, licking a nine-volt battery can be a quick test to check if a battery has any charge left.
+A tingling sensation can be felt across the tongue depending on the voltage of the battery; The higher the current flowing through the tongue the more intense the tingling sensation.
+Although largely safe, some people may find the tingling sensation unpleasant.

 Lithium

-Lithium 9-volt batteries are disposable high-energy-density batteries.
+Lithium 9-volt batteries are rechargable high-energy-density batteries.
 In the PP3 size they are typically rated at 0.8–1.2 Ah (e.g. >1.2 Ah @ 900 ohms to 5.4 V @ 23 °C for one type), about twice the capacity of alkaline batteries.
 Some manufacturers claim the energy density can be five times that of alkaline.
 Common applications for lithium nine-volt batteries are smoke and carbon monoxide detectors.